top of page

 Assurance and Controls: What Limited Assurance Really Means

-Limited assurance remains the default requirement under the Omnibus proposal, but the expectations are far from minimal.
-ESMA’s October 2025 review of 91 issuers found two qualified opinions and several “emphasis of matter” notes—mostly tied to thin materiality evidence and incomplete datapoint mapping (ESMA Materiality Fact Finding, 2025).
+Limited assurance is confirmed as the only requirement under the adopted Omnibus.
+There is no transition to reasonable assurance.
+But the expectations are far from minimal.
+ESMA's 2025 review of 91 issuers found two qualified opinions and several "emphasis of matter" notes, mostly tied to thin materiality evidence and incomplete datapoint mapping.

 To reduce audit risk, teams should focus on three foundational artifacts:

-A scoping memo citing the Omnibus thresholds and explaining entity inclusion or exemption decisions.
+• A scoping memo citing the adopted Omnibus thresholds and explaining entity inclusion or exemption decisions.

 These documents shorten audit cycles by providing clear evidence that controls exist and operate effectively.

-Multi-Regime Alignment: Why Simplification Is Not a Global Pause
+Multi-Regime Alignment: Why EU Simplification Is Not a Global Pause

 For multinationals, EU simplification does not mean global slowdown.

-United States: The Securities and Exchange Commission (SEC) voted in March 2025 to stop defending its federal climate disclosure rule.
-While this reduces immediate federal pressure, investors and ESG ratings firms still expect climate data (SEC Press Release 2025-58).
+United States.
+The Securities and Exchange Commission voted in March 2025 to stop defending its federal climate disclosure rule.
+While this reduces immediate federal pressure, investors and ESG ratings firms still expect climate data.

-Strategic implication: Use the EU deferral to harmonize data models that can flex across EU, California, and investor-driven reporting frameworks.
+Strategic implication: Use the EU build window to harmonize data models that can flex across EU, California, and investor-driven reporting frameworks.
+The overlap between ESRS climate disclosures and California's SB 261 (which references TCFD and permits ISSB-aligned frameworks) creates an opportunity to build once and report across jurisdictions.

 Real-World Reference Points